vuebro/telegram-form-cloudflare-worker/README.md

 # Cloudflare based Telegram Form Submission

-This is a simple Cloudflare worker script that can submitt html form data with help of Cloudflare worker and Telegram bot api.
+This is a simple Cloudflare worker script that can submit html form data with help of Cloudflare worker and Telegram bot api.

 ## What You need to get started: